mikefelix744/audit-workflow-optimizer/README.md

     streamlit run app.py
 4. The app will open in your browser.
 Use the sidebar to create a new engagement and click "Estimate & Match Staff".

-Notes:
-- This is a lightweight prototype built for the Hack-a-thon to showcase core concepts.
-- In production, replace the heuristic model with a trained ML model (scikit-learn or similar), add authentication, integrate with the firm's HR/time systems, and implement constraints (budgets, skills, client preferences).

-Files saved to: /mnt/data/audit_workflow_optimizer_demo